 sudo apt-get update && sudo apt-get upgrade

-Depending on your Pi this might also take a while, especially if you’re using an older Pi.
-When the update is complete I strongly recommend to reboot your Pi another time before doing anything else.
-When all is done we now have a fresh and up to date Pi with the latest version of Raspbian on it and we’ve got rid of some bugs that have been fixed in the firmware.
+Depending on your Pi, this might also take a while, especially if you’re using an older Pi.
+When the update is complete, I strongly recommend rebooting your Pi another time before doing anything else.
+When all is done we now have a fresh and up-to-date Pi with the latest version of Raspbian on it, and we’ve got rid of some bugs that have been fixed in the firmware.
 You can now get started with whatever you choose to do with your Pi running Raspbian which is a solid foundation for any DIY project.

 There are countless examples of projects that have been done to be found online.
-If you have a Raspberry Pi just laying around doing nothing because you have no idea what the possibilities are you should really have a look at the pages below.
+If you have a Raspberry Pi just lying around doing nothing because you have no idea what the possibilities are, you should really take a look at the pages below.
 I’m pretty certain there’s an interesting option to be found for you personally.
-If you don’t have a Raspberry Pi, you should also have a look at these pages below and afterwards you can always decide if you perhaps want to purchase one for yourself.
-They only cost 35 euro’s.
+If you don’t have a Raspberry Pi, you should also take a look at these pages below and afterward you can always decide if you perhaps want to purchase one for yourself.
+They only cost 35 euros.
 Here is a collection of great ideas on what to do with a Raspberry Pi for you: